Dynamiq

 Connectors

-Connect Google Drive, Gmail, Notion, Slack, databases, and more to the Dynamiq Agent — once per user, toggled per conversation.
+Connect Google Drive, Gmail, Notion, Slack, databases, and more to the Dynamiq Agent — personally or org-wide, toggled per conversation.

 Connectors give the Dynamiq Agent access to your apps: read a doc from Google Drive, search your Notion, post to Slack, query your Postgres database.
-You connect each app once with an OAuth consent (or credentials, for a few special connectors), then toggle it on or off per conversation.
+You connect each app once — for yourself, or an owner/admin connects it for the whole organization (see Organization connectors) — with an OAuth consent (or credentials, for a few special connectors), then toggle it on or off per conversation.
 Connectors are available in Dynamiq Agent mode only.

 The Connect apps menu